Home » By Course » Main Dishes » Slow Cooker Beef Stroganoff

 This post may contain affiliate links.
 See my disclosure policy.

-A thoroughly delicious and fuss-free Slow Cooker Beef Stroganoff recipe!
-Rich in flavor with a luxuriously creamy sauce you can enjoy over egg noodles or rice, this is a guaranteed new favorite!
+A thoroughly delicious and fuss-free Slow Cooker Beef Stroganoff recipe that has been a reader favorite since I first published it in 2014!
+Rich in flavor with a luxuriously creamy sauce you can enjoy over egg noodles or rice, this is destined to become a new family favorite!

 slow cooker beef stroganoff recipe crock pot best from scratch

-I’ve always been a fan of rich and creamy sauces and beef stroganoff is a prime example.
+I’ve always been a fan of rich and creamy sauces and beef stroganoff is a prime example (be sure to also check out my Chicken Stroganoff and vegetarian Creamy Mushroom and Tofu Stroganoff).
 Whether it’s a more labor intensive gourmet version (recipe to come!) or a simple but thoroughly delicious crock pot beef stroganoff, I love them both.
 With it’s robust flavors of beef and mustard combined with the delicate flavors of cream and herbs, it’s a dish I always look forward to sitting down to and it makes for the perfect comfort food.
+(And speaking of Russian comfort food, be sure to also check out my recipe for the famous Olivier Salad!)

-I threw this crockpot beef stroganoff together one Sunday a few years ago before our family headed out to church so it would be ready when we got home.
-When we opened the door we were met with that delicious aroma and we could hardly wait to get the noodles boiled so we could sit down and enjoy our family dinner!
+I threw this crockpot beef stroganoff recipe together one Sunday many years ago before our family headed out to church so it would be ready when we got home.
+When we opened the door we were met with a heavenly smell and we could hardly wait to get the noodles boiled so we could sit down and enjoy our family dinner!

-Use chuck roast or stew meat cut into bite-sized pieces.
-Using a marbled cut is important because the fat will melt during the low and slow cooking process, making the meat tender and moist.
+Use chuck roast or stewing meat, which are usually one and the same.
+Using a marbled cut is important because the fat will melt during the low and slow cooking process, making the meat beautifully fork-tender and moist.
+If you don’t have chuck, you can substitute bottom round or rump roast.

 slow cooker beef stroganoff recipe crock pot best from scratch